-to file certain challenges with the prosecution's evidence-e.g., an objection to authentication of forensic drug or alcohol lab results by certificate of analysis and chain of custody per 38.41 and 38.42-as a condition of viewing and copying the prosecution's file.173 Surveyed defense attorneys indicated that the practice of requiring waiver of a right to file discovery or other motions was occurring in other jurisdictions as well.
+routinely check the case file creates opportunities for gamesmanship by enabling prosecutors to "publish" new information to the file immediately after to file certain challenges with the prosecution's evidence-e.g., an objection to authentication of forensic drug or alcohol lab results by certificate of analysis and chain of custody per 38.41 and 38.42-as a condition of viewing and copying the prosecution's file.173 Surveyed defense attorneys indicated that the practice of requiring waiver of a right to file discovery or other motions contracts are not only problematic, they also are illegal and unethical.
+The Morton Act creates a statuwas occurring in other jurisdictions as well.